xuleimath/website/docs/explainers/proof-system/proof-system-sequence-diagram.md

 ---
-sidebar_position: 3
+sidebar_position: 4
 ---

-# The RISC Zero Proof System
+# ZKP Sequence Diagram and Spec

 *RISC Zero offers a [computational receipt](what_is_a_receipt.md) for any code that runs within the [RISC Zero zkVM](../zkvm/zkvm_overview.md), which serves to verifiably link the code that ran to the asserted output.
 RISC Zero's receipts are built on the shoulders of several recent advances in the world of Zero-Knowledge Cryptography: [zk-STARKs](https://eprint.iacr.org/2018/046.pdf), [PLONK](https://eprint.iacr.org/2019/953.pdf), and [DEEP-ALI](https://arxiv.org/pdf/1903.12243.pdf).*

 *In this document, we present a succinct introduction to the RISC Zero Proof system, including a sequence diagram and a step-by-step description of the RISC Zero Non-Interactive Argument of Knowledge.
-We encourage readers to follow along with the [Fibonacci Trace Example](https://docs.google.com/spreadsheets/d/1Onr41OozD62y-B0jIL7bHAH5kf771-o4xvmnHUFpOyo/edit?usp=sharing) for a more concrete description of the protocol.*
+We encourage readers to follow along with [Constructing a Seal](constructing-a-seal.md) for a more concrete description of the protocol.*

 *To invite collaboration and open source development, this is an early-release of documentation-in-progress.
 The implementation in code can be seen [here](https://github.com/risc0/risc0/blob/v0.7.2/risc0/zkp/prove/prove.cpp).
 If you have questions/feedback or if you find errors, please let us know on Twitter or Discord.*